One Two Three Jello

 Doctoring up a box of Jello turned ordinary gelatin into this retro One Two Three Jello!
 This tasty treat from the 1970s is easy to recreate!

-One of my favorite childhood treats was Jello brand’s One Two Three Jello.
-My childhood was full of jello salads.
+One of my favorite childhood treats was Jello brand’s 1,2,3 Jello.
+My childhood was full of these jellied salads.
 Some I loved.
-Others, like lime jello with grated carrots, were just plain nasty.
+Others, like lime gelatin with grated carrots, were just plain nasty.

 Back in the day, Jello was touted as a source of protein and my youngest sister was given bottles of jello water to pacify her.
 She was the only sibling to have a mouthful of cavities.
 I wonder why?
 Back to recreating this retro Jello Recipe.